nla/incident-room/README.md

 If the channel is in use, irbot will suggest a second one.

     <elvis> !ir Stove is busted
     <irbot> #ir is currently reserved for "[IR-27] Site is down".
-Please join #ir2 or resolve the current incident.
+            Please join #ir2 or first resolve the current incident.

 ### !topic new-topic